equinor/template-fastapi-react/docs/getting-started/inital-setup.md

 #### Yarn PnP in VSCode

-The committed .vscode folder should contain all need configuration
+You'll might need to add `"typescript.tsdk": "./template-fastapi-react/web/.yarn/sdks/typescript/lib"` to your workspace settings to make typescript work.
+Other than that, the committed .vscode folder should contain all the configurations you'll need.